SLesche/acdc-query/cran-comments.md

-## Minor Update
+## Patch
-This is minor update ensuring compatability to a new database format
+This is minor patch fixing issues where variables needed for filtering that are not present in the results will break the query.

 ## R CMD check results